-Violation of greenbelt land, no special circumstances to release greenbelt for new build premises.
 There are lots of empty shops, business units and brownfield sites around Warrington.
 Warrington Borough Council {WBC} has not shown any clear commitment to ensure brownfields are used first.
-Also, there is an overwhelming amount of commercial units, and shops up for sale or rent all around Warrington that have been empty for some time and yet there are more and more new shops and business units being built.
-And there are more planned to be built in the local plan.
+Also there seems to be no pressure/discussion with the owners of empty shops and business units to find new clients, instead there are more and more new shops and business units being built, and there are more planned to be built in the local plan.

 Greenbelt land helps to prevent urban sprawl.
 Sprawl has all kinds of negative impacts including loss of farmland, wildlife, increased car use, and neglect of old towns and cities.
-1200 homes, van park, land for school, shop at Peel Hall, 160 homes in Burtonwood, 130 homes Winwick, 75 homes Croft and 200 homes at Culcheth all these areas use the same roads to get to the motorway.
-Warrington should not be joined to Halton, St Helens, Greater Manchester (Wigan and Salford) and towns South of and Warrington.
+Warrington should not be joined to Halton, St Helens, Greater Manchester (Wigan and Salford) and towns South of Warrington.
 World Health Organisation says that greenbelt and green spaces such as parks, Sports fields, as well as woods, and natural meadows, wetlands or other ecosystems, represent a fundamental component of any urban ecosystem.
 Trees produce oxygen and help filter out harmful air pollution.
 Peel hall has a playing field used regularly by children to play football, the land is rented from Homes England by WBC, but Satnam plan to buy this land to build a new road into the development.
-When Warrington New Town built Birchwood, Risley Moss which had detrimental effect on all fauna and flora, and recently WBC paid £20,000 to have it returned to a wetland.
+When Warrington New Town built Birchwood, Risley Moss was drained which had detrimental effect on all fauna and flora, and recently WBC paid £20,000 to have it returned to a wetland.
 There is a good population of wildlife at Peel Hall, but when Satnam destroyed the trees and pulled up the hedges, and sprayed the land, this had a big effect on wildlife especially hedgehogs (which are in great decline in the UK the main reason being habitat loss) and it took over 2 years before they returned.
 Warrington port will mean the destruction of Moore Nature Reserve which is 200 acres of woodlands, meadows, lakes and ponds and is home to many diverse species of plants, animals, birds and other wildlife.